cschladetsch/Pyro/Readme.md

 Each project also copies its output assembly to the `Assemblies` folder within the sample Unity3d project.

 ## Applications
-There are three main applications that come with the *Pyro* suite:
+There are four main applications that come with the *Pyro* suite:
 1. A command-line Repl interface.
 1. A Gui interface.
 1. A network generation tool for proxies and agents.
+1. A Unity3d console with Pi, Rho, Stack and Output panels.

+All components support colored output and on-the-fly colored syntax highlighting.

 ## Code Analysis